soulassassyn/C3-Script-Library/mouseHover.md

 const mouseHover = new MouseHover(runtime, "foo");
 ```

-Finally, make sure you have a `Mouse` object in your layout.
+Make sure you have a `Mouse` object in your layout.
 This is used to detect the mouse position.
+Make sure to add the `Tween` behavior to the object you want to scale up when the mouse is hovering over it.

 ### MouseHover()
 This method requires 2 arguments and takes 3 optional argument: